Travel by Campervan in New Zealand: The Ultimate Guide

 Campsites / Campgrounds

-Campsite are a little more basic than holiday park, offering much less facilities.
+Campsites are a little more basic than holiday park, offering much fewer facilities.
 For this reason, they are cheaper (sometimes even free) and have the bare essentials to keep the environment tidy.
 Most of the campsites are run by the Department of Conservation (DOC).
 Find out more in What is the Difference Between a Campsite and a Holiday Park?

 Park over property